Feasibility and Site Selection

 Panelists:

-Matthieu Ruffin, Head Study Leadership, SSO GCO Development, Novartis , Head Study Leadership , SSO GCO Development , Novartis
+Matthieu Ruffin, Vice President, Head Study Leadership, Novartis , VP , Head Study Leadership , Novartis

 Join Your Peers for a Networking Luncheon in the Exhibit Hall

 Take this opportunity to refresh and refuel with our Exhibit Hall lunch.
-Enjoy good food and even better conversation during our walk and talk luncheon.
+Enjoy good food and even better conversation during our walk-and-talk luncheon.

 Photo of Clara Mella, Data Strategy Lead, Bayer AG , Data Strategy Lead , Bayer AG